 - Engaging in a variety of charity work

-- Basing all actions on an ethic of love of self and neighbour
+- Basing all actions on an ethic of love of self and our neighbours near and far.

-- Emphasising in RE and PSCHE lessons that every person is unique and “created in the image of God”
+- Emphasising in RE and PSHE lessons that every person is unique and “created in the image of God”.

-- Studying music and texts from a variety of cultures
+- Learning music and texts from a variety of cultures.

-- Discuss differences between people, such as differences of faith, ethnicity, disability, gender or sexuality and differences of family situations, such as Looked After Children e.g. through our SMSC/PSHCE and broader curriculum work and through visitors sharing their experiences.
+- Discussing differences between people, such as differences of faith, ethnicity, disability, gender or sexuality and differences of family situations through our PSHE and broader curriculum work and through visitors sharing their experiences.

-Students grow in knowledge and understanding of Tolerance of those of Different Faiths and Beliefs by
+Pupils grow in knowledge and understanding of Tolerance of those of Different Faiths and Beliefs by:

-- Studying different religions in RE including Sikhism, Judaism and Islam and respective visits and discussions had before, at and after visiting a local Church, Synagogue and Mosque
+- Learning about different religions in RE including Sikhism, Judaism and Islam and respective visits and discussions had before, at and after visiting a local Church, Synagogue and Mosque

-- Studying moral issues from a range of different perspectives, including non-religious views, in RE
+- Learning about moral issues from a range of different perspectives, including non-religious views, in RE

 The College seeks to collaborate with all schools in the borough and to form productive partnerships with local businesses, religious groups, clubs and charities.